GabrielRatener/jolt.sh/README.md

 If so send me an email or open an issue with the `documentation` tag.

-#### Is there something awesome you which Jolt.sh would do?
+#### Is there something awesome you wish Jolt.sh would do?

-If so, open an issue, and let the discussion begin!
+If so, open an issue and let the discussion begin!

+Cheers!
+Gabe